jingjielim/price-saver/README.md

 After successful CRUD for each resource, I started to customise the output returned by the resource to fit this use case.

 Finally, styles were added using Bootstrap and react-bootstrap.

+#### Problem Solving

+In the first full stack app, I used Isotope to filter and search for items.

 ## For Future Versions